Destiner/mev-inspect-js/README.md

 ## Status

 The project is at the "proof of concept" stage.
-Currently, only arbitrage is detected on Uniswap V2 and its forks.
+Currently, only arbitrage is detected on Balancer, Uniswap, and their forks.

 ## TODO